-4.4 PROJECT & PROGRAM MONITORING & EVALUATION
+4.5 PROJECT & PROGRAM MONITORING & EVALUATION

 This section and Appendix N, "Project & Program Monitoring & Evaluation" describe the framework and proposed processes to establish a standardized Plan and project performance monitoring system based on measurable indicator data, and to evaluate performance based on objective benchmarks.
+An evaluation of the NCRP Plan from 2006 through present is provided.

-4.4.1 STATUS OF EXISTING MONITORING ACTIVITIES
+4.5.1 STATUS OF EXISTING STATE AND AGENCY MONITORING PROGRAMS

 Watershed and water quality monitoring is currently conducted by a number of state agencies, each with its programmatic mission to fulfill.
 Watershed and water quality monitoring in the North Coast is vital for evaluation of the effectiveness of sediment reduction programs, instream habitat restoration programs, fish passage projects and other watershed enhancement projects.
 On-going monitoring is critical to understanding how land use practices such as road building, timber harvest, irrigated agriculture, and land conversion impact the aquatic resources and habitats of the North Coast Region.
 Equally important is the compliance monitoring of public wastewater treatment facilities to ensure the health and safety of water quality for beneficial uses.
-In keeping with its commitment to adaptive management, the NCRP uses existing and proposed monitoring efforts to inform management decisions and guide changes to management, policy, and decisionmaking in the North Coast Region (see Appendix N, Table 69, Monitoring Plans of the North Coast Region).
+In keeping with its commitment to adaptive management, the NCRP uses existing and proposed monitoring efforts to inform management decisions and guide changes to management, policy, and decisionmaking in the North Coast Region (see Appendix N, Table N-69, Monitoring Plans of the North Coast Region).

 Data gaps exist throughout the North Coast Region.
 Although numerous assessment efforts, such as the North Coast Watershed Assessment Program (NCWAP) and individual watershed assessments have been conducted, and the SWRCB, DWR, and NCRWQCB conduct monitoring on several waterways, most of the watersheds, rivers, and streams in the region have not been adequately assessed or monitored using standardized, scientifically accepted protocol.
 It is a goal of the NCRP to further identify these watersheds, rivers and streams and to prioritize them for future assessment and monitoring programs.
-Key monitoring programs with applications to NCRP project and process evaluation are briefly described below with other important and relevant programs described in (see Appendix N, Table 68, Monitoring Protocols for NCRP Evaluation).
+Key monitoring programs with applications to NCRP project and process evaluation are briefly described below with other important and relevant programs described in (see Appendix N, Table N-68, Monitoring Protocols for NCRP Evaluation).

-4.4.1.1 DEPARTMENT OF WATER RESOURCES
+4.5.1.1 DEPARTMENT OF WATER RESOURCES